w3f/Grants-Program/applications/hyperfridge.md

 As a library we will use [Risk-Zero](https://www.risczero.com/).
 Reasons are:

 - The risc0-verifier got [formally](https://www.github.com/risc0/risc0-lean4) verified.
-- It allowes complex computing (e.g. unzipping files) with existing libraries using its Risc-5 architecture.
+- It allows complex computing (e.g. unzipping files) with existing libraries using its Risc-5 architecture.
 It would be much harder to use a [Rank-1 constraint system](https://www.zeroknowledgeblog.com/index.php/the-pinocchio-protocol/r1cs) like [Circom](https://docs.circom.io/).
 - Its an actual ZKP library written in Rust and supporting 'no_std'.
 - It is based on STARKs (not SNARKs as the Hyperfridge paper suggests).
 SNARKs are cheap to validate (therefore good for EVM based systems) but the of STARKs be can automated (non-interactive).
 As we use Off-Chain-Workers the disadvantages of SNARKs do not matter for us and we can benefit from an easy setup to reach a "trustless" state.
 - But Risk-Zero provided a framework to wrap the STARK in a SNARK which can be validated with EVM based Smart Contracts.